rust-lang/rust/text/0000-epochs.md

 - **Lack of clear "chapters" in the evolutionary story**.
 A downside to rapid releases is that, while the constant small changes eventually add up to large shifts in idioms, there's not an agreed upon line of demarcation between these major shifts.
-That is, we don't have a coherent way to talk about these shifts, nor to explain the "big steps" Rust is taking when we talk to those outside the Rust community.
-If you think about the combination of `?` syntax, ATCs, `impl Trait`, and specialization all becoming available, for example, it's very helpful to have an umbrella moniker like "Rust 2018" to refer to that encompasses them all, and the new idioms they lead to.
+That is, we don't have a simple way to talk about these shifts, nor to explain the "big steps" Rust is taking when we talk to those outside the Rust community.
+If you think about the combination of `?` syntax, ATCs, `impl Trait`, and specialization all becoming available, for example, it's helpful to have an umbrella moniker like "Rust 2018" to refer to that encompasses them all, and the new idioms they lead to.

 At the same time, the commitment to stability and rapid releases has been an incredible boon for Rust, and we don't want to give up those existing mechanisms.